ramrabadi/Self-guided-College-Tour/docs/deployment.md

 ## JSON File

 The Locations don't have to been in order.
 The names are case sensitive and need to be exactly as shown.
 The JSON file should be in the app/src/main/assets folder.
+The name lat stands for Latitude and long for Longitude For information about Video, Image, Latitude and Longitude, see below.

 ![JSON Format](https://i.imgur.com/qQIHAtL.png)